HRV in sport performance

 Reactivating HRV’s parasympathetic activity to pre-exercise levels as quickly as possible significantly improves athletes’ recovery.
 When HRV parameters cannot return to pre-exercise or optimal levels within a reasonable time, this indicates a chronic disturbance in ANS activity.
 Such a disturbance can lead to overtraining.

-Today, HRV-based devices and software assist in athletes’ recovery analysis, providing easily interpretable data to trainers and athletes.
-The most common procedure to evaluate recovery level involves overnight measurement (nocturnal) of HRV, although systems that can assess a quick recovery index (5-minute measurement) are also available.
+Today, HRV-based devices and software support recovery analysis, providing easily interpretable data for trainers and athletes.
+The most common procedure to evaluate recovery level involves overnight (nocturnal) HRV measurement, although systems that can assess a quick recovery index (5-minute measurement) are also available.

 THE USE OF HEART RATE VARIABILITY IN ATHLETES: OVERTRAINING AND HOW AVOID IT?